Online Explanation Generation for Human-Robot Teaming: Online Explanation Generation (OEG)

 \subsection{OEG for Matching Any Prefix (OEG-AP)}

-One assumption made in both OEG-PP and OEG-AP is that the optimal plan for a given $I, G$ pair is always unique.
-When we estimate the human's expected plan under a candidate model $M_{E_{k}}^H$ while searching for the $k$th sub-explanation, this assumption allows us to use the plan $\pi_{E_k}^H$ returned by any optimal planner, since they will always be the same. $\pi_{E_k}^H$ is used to compare against $\pi_{I, G}^*$ to determine whether the $e_k$ (incorporated into $M_{E_k}^H$) satisfies the requirement.
+One assumption made in both OEG-PP and OEG-NA is that the optimal plan for a given $I, G$ pair is always unique.
+When we estimate the human's expected plan under a candidate model $M_{E_{k}}^H$ while searching for the $k$th sub-explanation, this assumption allows us to use the plan $\pi_{E_k}^H$ returned by any optimal planner, since they will always be the same. $\pi_{E_k}^H$ is then compared against $\pi_{I, G}^*$ to determine whether the $e_k$ (incorporated into $M_{E_k}^H$) satisfies the requirements of OEG.
 When multiple optimal plans are present, the above check only needs to work for one of those plans.
 In this variation, we relax the uniqueness assumption of the optimal plans.

 \begin{definition}[OEG-AP] An online explanation for matching any prefix is a set of sub-explanations in the form of $\langle e_k, t_k \rangle$ such that the following is satisfied:

 \end{definition} where $\Pi_{E_{k-1}}^H$ represents the set of all optimal plans under $M^H_{E_{k-1}}$.
 A similar definition can be provided for OEG-NA after removing the uniqueness assumption.